top of page

 Step 15: Final Walk Through

 As you approach the final stage of your home purchase, make sure the seller has vacated the property and left all items specified in the contract, such as appliances or fixtures.
 Any discrepancies can lead to delaying the closing or negotiating monetary compensation.
-This phase culminates in the "Final Walk-Through," your last opportunity to scrutinize the property before taking ownership.
+This phase culminates in the "Final Walk-Through," your last opportunity to inspect the property before taking ownership.
 Use this time to verify that all requested repairs or changes, stemming from your initial inspection report, have been completed by the seller.
 It's akin to a final test drive before fully committing to your new home.

 Step 16: Close & Move In